 I began working with children in 1999 providing discrete trial training to autistic children, and continued my work with children and adolescents with anxiety, depression, ADHD, and other mental health concerns during my graduate training in child clinical psychology.
 I received my doctoral degree in clinical psychology from Bowling Green State University in 2007, and have worked in community mental health and residential settings, providing individual, group, and family therapy and psychological evaluations.

 We offer creative counseling to children and their families.
 We use a team approach to address difficult behavior issues.
-Please note: Only Linda sees new adult patients at this time.
+Please note: Only Linda and Alex see new adult patients at this time.

 I am a Kentucky native with years of experience in the behavioral health industry.
 I enjoy working with children and their families, and I find it very rewarding to see patients achieve their goals both in treatment and life.
 I have a BS in Equine Studies from Midway College, and my passion for horseback riding has been a lifelong hobby.
 I co-facilitate equine assisted psychotherapy sessions and am Eagala certified.
 When I’m not on the field, I am helping in the office.
 I can help you with your insurance and billing questions.